Skip to main content Scroll Top

 Support moving forward in a new environmental context

-Support the Karakalpak people in adapting to a landscape without the Aral Sea, with a focus on mitigating the related environmental impacts.
+Support the Karakalpak people in adapting to a landscape without the Aral Sea.
+Focus on mitigating the related environmental impacts.

 Establish research collaboration